 Inviting people in, helping people out…

 The key to our programme is engaging those who can cope, to help those who can’t.
-We are well placed to do that, because our special relationship with Newport churches and their members provides a channel whereby anybody who wants to help is enabled to volunteer and engage with those who need help.
+We are well placed to do that, because of our special relationship with Newport churches of all denominations.
+Volunteers from these churches work alongside our full-time staff, to engage with those who need help and support.

 We are here to reach out to those people whose lives are held hostage by drugs and alcohol, and those who are homeless or not securely housed, for whatever reason.
 We partner with churches of all denominations to deliver our services as well as local front line services to reach those who are vulnerable and marginalised in society.

 Recent statistics on drug deaths in England and Wales highlight the reality of the UK drug epidemic:

 - There were 4,561 drug poisoning deaths involving both legal and illegal drugs registered in England and Wales in 2020, the highest since comparable records began in 1993 and 3.8% higher than in 2019

 - Of these, 2,996 were drug misuse deaths